HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 If set to _true,_ the selection is retained when the user navigates to different form.
 If set to _false,_ the selection is not retained.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to enable retainSelection property for a CollectionView widget frmCollection.myCollection.retainSelection=true;
+//Sample code to enable retainSelection property for a CollectionView widget frmCollection.myCollection.retainSelection=true;
 {% endhighlight %}

-Platform Availability
+### Platform Availability

 *   iOS
 *   Android